Sunday, June 30, 2024

 by apply left_cancel[length(ys)][length(ls), 0] to

-rewrite add_zero[length(ys)] | len_ys
+with rewrite add_zero[length(ys)]

-rewrite len_ys in len_ys_ls_eq_xs
+rewrite symmetric len_ys in len_ys_ls_eq_xs

 have ls_mt: ls = empty